 III.
-THE RECEIVER'S PROGRESS AND PRELIMINARY FINDINGS DURING THE RELEVANT PERIOD specifically indicated herein, any previously-expressed preliminary findings are incorporated herein and remain consistent with the Receiver's ongoing investigation.
+THE RECEIVER'S PROGRESS AND PRELIMINARY FINDINGS DURING THE RELEVANT PERIOD present a detailed summary of actions taken by the Receiver during the reporting period as well as to share the status of her various preliminary findings and ongoing investigation.
+Unless specifically indicated herein, any previously-expressed preliminary findings are incorporated herein and remain consistent with the Receiver's ongoing investigation.
 The Receiver reserves the right to revise, amend, and/or supplement these conclusions as the investigation progresses.
 The Receiver presents the following non-exclusive conclusions that she continues to supplement based on her ongoing investigation and document review and with the assistance of her Retained Professionals.